 Tobacco-Free Policy Implementation

-Effective July 1, 2004, UTHSCT became a tobacco-free campus out of dedicated to providing a healthy, comfortable and productive environment for all and to enhance the air quality.
+Effective July 1, 2004, UTHSCT became a tobacco-free campus dedicated to providing a healthy, comfortable and productive environment for all and to enhance the air quality.
 More recently and effective March 1, 2019, all new hires are to be tobacco-free at the time of hire and existing employees who use nicotine products will be provided information on cessation programs or classes.
 UTHSCT’s Tobacco Cessation Committee works in the northeast region of Texas to reduce the highest rates of smoking in the state.

 *UTHSCT became part of UT Tyler as a single entity known as UT Tyler in fall 2021